jonas7654/MIDI-Transformer-from-scratch/README.md

 - **Shell Scripts**:
   - `run_directly_in_console.sh`: Script for running the code directly in the console.
   - `run_script_GPU.sh`: Script for submitting the job via `sbatch`.
+  Note when directly running in console you need to to do `conda activate eml`